orangeduck/mpc/README.md

 mpc_parser_t* mpc_many1(mpc_parser_t* a, mpc_fold_t f);
 ```

-Attempts to parse one or more `a`.
+Attempts run `a` one or more times.
 Results are combined with fold function `f`.

 * * *